Genesis Preparatory School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Genesis Preparatory School's student population of 63 students has stayed relatively flat over five school years.
+Genesis Preparatory School's student population of 63 students has declined by 8% over five school years.

 |School Type||Charter School|

 |Total Students||63 students|